mschumann82/deckOfCards/README.md

 NPM packages used: Express, body-parser, path.

-Instructions: In order to run the site you must run the server.
+Instructions: In order to run the site you must run the server.js file on the command line.
+I used node so node server and then enter to connect.
 Then in your browser go to http://localhost:3000/.
 You can then navigate the buttons for the requests.
 The requests are as follows:

 Deal Card - Deals one card off the top of the deck.
 Shuffle - Randomizes all the cards remaining in the deck and that are in the discard pile.